 Many people find it difficult to have conversations with sex partner(s) about HIV and other sexually transmitted infections (STIs).
 Knowing that you are not able to pass HIV to your sex partner(s) (undetectable) might make that conversation easier for you.
 Tell them what you know about U=U, and how taking your medication daily can protect both of you!
 Or let us help and share the information on this website.

-Remember, having an undetectable viral load does not protect against other STDs like syphilis, chlamydia or gonorrhea, and it won’t prevent pregnancy.
+Remember, having an undetectable viral load does not protect against other STIs like syphilis, chlamydia or gonorrhea, and it won’t prevent pregnancy.
 Talk openly with your partner about how you want to have healthy, pleasurable and worry-free sex with each other.
 This can mean using condoms, birth control, HIV treatment, Pre-Exposure Prophylaxis (PrEP), emergency Post Exposure Prophylaxis (PEP) or any combination of these.
 Together, couples can decide what options are best for them.